LukeGrahamLandry/franca/README.md

 ## Backends

-- aarch64 machine code.
-  - i put the bytes in memory, i mark it executable, and i jump there. no assembler, no linker, no problems.
+- **aarch64 machine code**: i put the bytes in memory, i mark it executable, and i jump there. no assembler, no linker, no problems. no optimisation but compiles fast. only JIT, cannot output an AOT executable.
-- llvm

-## Progress

-- `src`: the sema stuff.
-- `compiler`: the self hosted parser, llvm backend, and the jit used for comptime execution.
-- `lib`: the standard library.
-- See `tests`, and `examples` for smaller programs.

-## Future Goals

-- macros that derive implimentations of common operations on your types (like rust).
-- parse declarations from other languages and generate ffi bindings.
-- checked mode with less undefined behaviour.
-- i want to produce an executable such that every byte in the file is there because i personally put it there.
-- support x86-64
+- **llvm ir text**: you can feed it to clang to produce an AOT optimised build or integrate with projects written in other languages.

 ## Tradeoffs